xiashao/MyNote/pages/Tranformer Bugs.md

 			  ...
 			  }
 			  ```
-- Conclusion: There are two search entities with the same name
+- Conclusion: There are two search entities with the same name "Hill Auditorium", and they have the similar address.
+So